If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

 Borrowers who want a conventional mortgage can still expect to come up with a credit score like this for the most favorable interest rates and loan terms.

-Fortunately, the FHA loan credit score can be substantially lower than this.
+Fortunately, the FHA credit requirements are substantially lower than this.

 Most borrowers who want to take full advantage of the FHA mortgage program will need to have a credit score of 580 or higher.